emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 services.
 The alternative is to send provisioning data to unauthenticated and potentially malicious peers, which can have negative impacts on security.

+When a device is provisioned via TEAP, any subsequent authorization MUST be done on the authenticated credentials.
+That is, there may be no credentials (or anonymous credentials) passed in Phase 1, but there will be credentials passed or provisioned in Phase 2.
+If later authorizations are done on the Phase 1 identity, then a device could obtain the wrong authorization.
+If instead authorization is done on the authenticated credentials, then the device will obtain the correct kind of network access.

+The correct authorization must also be applied to any resumption, as noted in {{RFC9190}} Section 5.7.
+However, as it is possible in TEAP for the credentials to change, the new credentials MUST be associated with the session ticket.
+If this association cannot be done, then the server MUST invalidate any session tickets for the current session.
+This invalidation will force a full re-authentication on any subsequent connection, at which point the correct authorization will be associated with any session ticket.

+Note that the act of re-provisioning a device is essentially indistinguishable from any initial provisioning.
+The device authentications, and obtains new credentials via the standard provisioning mechanisms.
+The only caveat is that the device SHOULD NOT discard the old credentials unless either they are known to have expired, or the new credentials have been verified to work.

 ### Certificate Provisioning within the Tunnel {#cert-provisioning}